inveniosoftware/docs-invenio-rdm/docs/releases/v14/switch-to-uv.md

 - "Clean up old files"

-The script assumes a "standard" InvenioRDM bootstrapped project structure (e.g. it reads from the `.invenio` file to auto-detect the project name, Python version, and author info), so you may come across issues if your project structure and configuration has deviated significantly.
+The script assumes a "standard" InvenioRDM bootstrapped project structure (e.g. it reads from the `.invenio` file to auto-detect the project name and author info), so you may come across issues if your project structure and configuration has deviated significantly.
 In any case, the script is just a starting point, and you will still need to manually verify and adjust the following: